edibotopic/edibotopic-website/content/blog/thinking/2024-08-17-tell-people-what-they-did-for-you.md

 > That idea is really interesting.
 I hadn't heard of that approach before.

-> I never looked at it from that perspective.
-I think that will change how I approach things in future.
+> After our last meeting I tried what you suggested and it made a huge difference.
+Thank you.

-> Have you thought of saying this to the group?
+> Have you thought of saying this to the rest of the group?
 They could get a lot of value from it too.

 They often responded positively:

 > Yes, thanks for saying that!
 That is exactly what I was trying to do.

 > That's nice to hear.
-It hasn't been easy and I've faced a lot of resistance.
+It hasn't been universally popular and I've faced a lot of resistance.

 > Thanks!
 You know, it's been difficult with everything else that's going on lately.